LAG1819/label-classification-repo/README.md

 **What it doesn't offer:** The framework is designed for user-specific requirements and must be adapted accordingly before it can be used!

 ## Description
-It can be selected between the Languages german and english.
+It is possible to select languages german and english.
 The general steps to develop the classifier are as follows:

    1. [Text mining and crawling of website text content using seed url list and seed keywords.](#text-mining-and-crawling-of-website-text-content)
    2. [Data cleansing and topic extraction of website text content.](#data-cleansing-and-topic-extraction)